GeorgiNedyalkov/LeetCode/README.md

 Right sum = nums[1] + nums[2] = 1 + -1 = 0
 ```

+## Problem: Merge Two Sorted Lists

+You are given the heads of two sorted (non-decreasing) linked lists `list1` and `list2`
+Merge the two lists into one _sorted_ list.
+The list should be made by splicing together of the first two lists.

+Return the head of the merged linked lists

+Example 1:
+Input: list1 = [1, 2, 4], list2 = [1, 3, 4]
+Output: [1, 1, 2, 3, 4, 4]

 # Algorithm Problems

 ## Problem 1: Binary Search